Why Miami, or Why Invest in Miami

 The real estate prices in Miami have dramatically dropped during the subprime crisis in 2008, then came back in a much healthier and therefore more stable environment than at that time.

-Today in 2020 the conditions are ideal for buyers to find the home of their dream either in cash or with a financing from home abroad.
+Today the conditions are ideal for buyers to find the home of their dream either in cash or with a financing from home abroad.

 Here the good news and after a decade where bank loans in Florida were difficult or just stuck even for American citizens; it is now possible to obtain U.S. financing by a foreign buyer under certain provisions of course.